virtual-labs/exp-carrier-density-iiith/experiment/theory.md

 f_{o}(E) = \frac{1}{2}\tag{3.2}
 $$

-In other words, states above the fermi level have a low probability of being empty and the states below the fermi level have a low probability of being filled.
+In other words, states above the fermi level have a low probability of being empty and the states below the fermi level have a high probability of being filled.

 <p><img src="images/Fig_3.2.png" ></p>